calagopus/website/web/docs/panel/extensions/concepts/email-templates.md

 - Edit the subject line, replacing your default with their own customized version (the subject supports the same MiniJinja syntax as the body)
 - Edit the body content, replacing your default with their own customized version
 - Reset the subject and/or content back to the default at any time
+- Edit every variable per language, add custom variables, and reset a variable back to your defaults

 Overrides are per-template and stored in the Panel's database, so they persist across restarts and are shared across panel instances.
 Resetting deletes the database row for that field, falling back to your `default_subject` / `default_content` immediately.

 ## Where to Go From Here

-Most extensions only need `add_template` and `send_template` - the rest of this is for less common cases.
-If you're shipping a feature that sends email, register a template, write your default HTML and subject in English, and use it.
-The override flow happens for free.
+Most extensions only need `add_template`, `add_template_variables` and `send_template` - the rest of this is for less common cases.
+If you're shipping a feature that sends email, register a template, write your default HTML and subject in English with the wording in variables, and use it.
+The override and translation flow happens for free.

 A few things this page didn't cover that you might want to look into separately: